lsst/LDM-493/_formats.rst

 Landing Pages for Alternative Formats
 -------------------------------------

-Not all documentation is produced as a Sphinx_ project.
+Not all documentation is produced as a :ref:`Sphinx project <formats-sphinx>`.
 DM team members have shown a preference for alternative formats that have unique qualities like: built-in collaboration facilities, a heritage in scientific publication, or integration with software and data.
 Developer efficiency is paramount, and the DM Documentation Architecture must not impede developers from using the best tools at hand.